WIC (Women, Infants, and Children)

 Who does Preble County WIC serve?

-The WIC target population are low-income, nutritionally at risk:
+The WIC target population are income eligible, nutritionally at risk:

 Breastfeeding women (up to infant’s first birthday)